-Thanks to the numerous multi-platform games available today, odds are you’ll encounter a PC game better suited for other input methods.
-For example, it’s not much fun playing Mortal Kombat 11 on your keyboard, is it?
-That’s where PC game controllers come in.
+Gaming on PC is great because you get the best of all worlds — you can use almost any gaming peripheral you can think of, including a controller.
+Thanks to the numerous multi-platform games available today, odds are you’ll encounter a PC game better suited for this input method.
+For example, it’s not much fun playing Mortal Kombat 11 or Dark Souls III on your keyboard, is it?
+That’s why it’s always best to keep PC game controllers handy.

 Editor’s note: We will update our list of the best PC game controllers as new controllers launch.